Overview of Kawai ES100

-You can know the supremacy of Kawai ES100 by comparing them with Roland F-20 and Yamaha P-115 as both of them are the pianos of same category.
+You can know the supremacy of Kawai ES100 by comparing them with Roland F-20 and Yamaha P-115 as both of them are the pianos of the same category.
 Kawai ES100 can be better than both of its rivals on the basis of its price and professional features.

 Roland F-20 offers realistic and true piano experience by making lighter the higher note and heavier the lower ones even if its keyboard does not offer ivory feel like that of Roland AHA IV-F or Casio.
 The Kawai ES100 is better than Roland F-20 as it features 192 polyphony sounds than 128 sounds of the later one.
-Other better features of ES-100 include considerably lower weight, better action of the keys and triple pedal.
+Other better features of ES-100 include considerably lower weight, the better action of the keys and triple pedal.
 It is also cheaper than Roland F-20.
-Instead of focusing on its weak features like action of keyboard and sounds of piano Roland has focused on various modern features like its connectivity with iPad etc.
+Instead of focusing on its weak features like the action of keyboard and sounds of piano Roland has focused on various modern features like its connectivity with iPad etc.

 Though you can change the sounds of your Kawai ES100 piano by using a tablet, using the learning mode or navigate through other options but if you want to connect it with your iPad then you should buy a USB dongle separately.

 Pros of Kawai ES100